Death before age 75:

 Death after age 75:

-Any lump sum payment from the pension (whether drawdown, annuity or unvested plans) will be subject to a 45% tax charge in tax year 2015/16 and thereafter would be taxed at the beneficiary’s marginal rate.
+Any lump sum payment from the pension (whether drawdown, annuity or unvested plans) will be subject to a 45% tax charge in the current tax year and thereafter would be taxed at the beneficiary’s marginal rate.

 Where the fund is used to provide income to a beneficiary then this income will be taxed at their own marginal rate.
 Payments could be made to several beneficiaries, perhaps using their personal allowance or 20% tax band.